 - In the follow-up month of the project, Coaches will continue to check in on participants to see how the early stages of implementation are progressing.

 In the first cohort (October 2012-March 2013), coaching was provided by the Bridgespan Group.
-Subsequent cohorts will be coached by our Certified Innoweave Impact Coaches.
+Subsequent cohorts are coached by our Certified Innoweave Impact Coaches.

 Funding applications to participate in the Impact and Strategic Clarity module are reviewed twice annually.
 Organizations requiring a subsidy to participate in the Impact and Strategic Clarity module can submit funding applications up until the first working day following January 1st and July 1st.
 Applicants will receive a response within 4-6 weeks of these deadlines.

 To apply for funding to participate in this module: